fastlane/fastlane/README.md

 #### ✨ Check out [docs.fastlane.tools](https://docs.fastlane.tools) on how to get started with fastlane ✨

-`fastlane` is a tool for iOS, Mac, and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application.
+`fastlane` is a tool for iOS and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application.

 Use a lane to define your process: